 Location notes

-A bank along the east side of the DB Schenker Toton Yard, South of Nottingham, along a public footpath.
+A bank along the east side of the DB Schenker Toton Yard, to the South West of Nottingham, along a public footpath.
 Good views of the yard and TMD.
 Best vantage point for the whole yard.
 Note that the area is quite high up and very exposed, so it will be windy at times!

 Railway type and traffic